Slain505/SkunkHeroIn/README.md

 # Skunk Hero In
 ## Overview
-"Skunk Hero In" is a game developed using Cocos Creator.
-The project focuses on providing a clean, maintainable, and scalable code architecture inspired by Unity's development principles.
+"Skunk Hero In" is a game clone of "Stick Hero" developed using Cocos Creator.

 ## Features